auth0/Guardian.swift/README.md

 #### Authorization Details

-If Rich Authorization Rich Authorization Requests are being used, the consent record will contains the `authorization_details` values from the initial authenication request ([RFC 9396](https://datatracker.ietf.org/doc/html/rfc9396)) for rendering to the user for consent.
+If Rich Authorization Rich Authorization Requests are being used, the consent record will contain the `authorization_details` values from the initial authentication request ([RFC 9396](https://datatracker.ietf.org/doc/html/rfc9396)) for rendering to the user for consent.
 You can access them in the `authorizationDetails` property of the requested details object which returns an array of objects containing each of the types. `authorization_details` values are essentially arbitary JSON objects but are guaranteed to have a `type` property which must be pre-registered with the Authorization Server.
 As such the can be queried in a dynamic manner like you might with JSON.

 ```swift
 let requestedDetails: ConsentRequestedDetails = payload.requestedDetails